 The Ottoman state had rich copper and iron deposits in its Balkan and Anatolian provinces.
 The Ottoman state had designed an elaborate supply chain by assigning the extraction and manufacture of specific materials to these provinces.
 Also, in times of need, it procured the necessary materials from civilian manufacturers and craftsmen [23].
 The Ottomans had developed a wide variety of cannons, one of these was the first of its kind: mortars with parabolic trajectories.
 Historians agree that it was first used in the conquest of Constantinople to sink enemy ships in the Golden Horne [5], [23].
 Some historians credit Mehmed II for the invention of the mortar.
 Small cannons were carried to the battlefield on camels, horses and mules.
 Large and heavy cannons were transported on special carriages [25].
 It was a common practice for the Ottomans to carry the necessary materials and cast cannons at the battlefield and in front of besieged enemy forts [23].

 The Ottomans had a well-designed supply network for gunpowder production and cannon casting facilities.
 Gunpowder was supplied by İstanbul gunpowder works and sixteen others in Anatolia, Arab provinces, and the Balkans [68].
-The main cannon casting facility also was in İstanbul, however, just like gunpowder works, they had seventeen cannon foundries in their territories.
+The main cannon casting facility was also in İstanbul, however, just like gunpowder works, they had seventeen cannon foundries in their territories.
 The Ottomans had foundries in provincial capitals and mining centers, they could cast cannons even at the battle fields.
 However, the main function of these local foundries was to repair the guns deployed in provinces and cast new cannons for them [4].
 The scattered nature of these facilities created an advantage to the Ottomans; it greatly facilitated the fast deployment of military hardware in both the European theater and Anatolia and beyond [68].
 These facilities were able to meet the needs of the army for hundreds of years.
 The Ottomans were able to cast giant cannons, indeed some of the largest cannons known in their time [4].
 Ottomans also had the capability to cast cannons of intermediate size at the battlefield or nearby regional ateliers [35], [28]; this was their way of postponement of the production of weaponry.

 7. Logistics of the Ottoman Army